samraHanif0340/samraHanif0340.github.io/_portfolio/parking_lot_problem.md

 ## Info

 This Parking Lot Problem is a popular programming assignment at various companies, like Google and Amazon.
 We are to utilize the appropriate data structures to solve a straightforward yet intricate problem of assigning vehicle slots, in Golang.
+The problem statement and its solution are first described.
+Finally, a code refactoring exercise, which is an extension to the original problem, is posed at the bottom of this page.

 ## Problem Statement